scikit-learn/enhancement_proposals/slep023/proposal.rst

 Using callbacks
 ~~~~~~~~~~~~~~~

-Callbacks are objects that can be registered to an estimator to be called at specific
+Callbacks are objects that can be registered on an estimator to be called at specific
 points during fit, gathering information about the training process. scikit-learn
-provides a set of builtin callbacks for common use cases, exposed in the
+provides a set of built-in callbacks for common use cases, exposed in the
 `sklearn.callback` module.

-Callbacks can be registered to an estimator using its `set_callbacks` method:
+Callbacks can be registered on an estimator using its `set_callbacks` method:

 .. code-block:: python